producerphp/producer.producer/README.md

 - `producer issues` will show all the open issues from the remote origin
 - `producer validate <version>` will validate the package for release, but won't actually release it
-- `producer release <version>` will validate, and then actually release, the package
+- `producer validate <version> --release` will validate, and then actually release, the package

 > NOTE: Producer reads the `.git` or `.hg` configuration data from the
 > repository, so it knows whether you are using Github, Gitlab, or Bitbucket